sansseriff/phd_thesis/src/chapter_01/section_03_snspd_background.md

 **Deep Space Optical Communication**: SNSPDs played a crucial role in the development of ground laser receiver (GLR) systems for deep space optical communication.
 The GLR, equipped with an array of SNSPDs, received optical downlink signals from spaceborne transceivers.
 These detectors facilitated the processing of discrete downlink data rates over large distances, making significant contributions to the success of the Deep Space Optical Communication (DSOC) project.

-**Photon Counting LIDAR**: SNSPDs also found application in lidar systems operating at 2.3µm wavelength.
+**Photon Counting LIDAR**: SNSPDs also found application in lidar systems operating at 2.3~$\upmu \mathrm{m}$ wavelength.
 These detectors demonstrated enhanced photon counting performance in the mid-infrared region, making them suitable for free-space photon counting applications.
 This development opens up opportunities for lidar systems to operate in environments with low atmospheric absorption and background solar flux.

 In addition to these specific applications, SNSPDs have been extensively used in quantum key distribution and quantum communication experiments.
-Notably, they have been employed in demonstrating high-quality quantum teleportation and will continue to be integral components in the development of advanced quantum networks.
+Notably, they have been employed in demonstrating high-quality quantum teleportation~[@Valivarthi2020] and will continue to be integral components in the development of advanced quantum networks~[@Valivarthi2022].

 This brief overview highlights the wide range of applications that have utilized SNSPDs, showcasing their potential to advance various fields of science and technology.
 With ongoing advancements in SNSPD technology and further optimization, these detectors will continue to play a vital role in enabling groundbreaking research and innovation.